kaBeech/tensort/README.md

     ~0.14% <- Agree Incorectly - TopBit incorrect

 Hey, that's pretty good!
+If they agree, then return the results from Bubblesort because if for some reason the module that compares the full Bytes is also faulty (outside the scope of these benchmarks), Bubblesort is less likely to have a result with the bottom value set as the Top Bit.

-One thing that stands out is that around 20% of the time, these sub-algorithms will disagree with each other.
+Around 20% of the time, these sub-algorithms will disagree with each other.
 What happens then?

-Well, in that case we run a third sub-algorithm to compare the results with:
+First we check to see if they agree on the Top Bit.
+If they do, we return the results from Exchangesort, since it is more likely to have the results exactly correct.
+Otherwise, we run a third sub-algorithm to compare the results with.

+The reason we check to see if Bubblesort and Exchangesort agree on the Top Bit is that based on our results, there is only about a 0.07% chance that they will agree on the incorrect Top Bit while disagreeing on the total results.
+This is due to the fact that these algorithms have only one result with a incorrect Top Bit ([1,3,2]) that they both return more than 1% of the time, so one of them has to return a rare result for this peculiar semi-agreement to occur.

+If the first two sub-algorithms don't agree on a Top Bit then we run our third
-Permutationsort.
+sub-algorithm: Permutationsort.

 #### Permutationsort